amkillam/async-sink/README.md

 The asynchronous `Sink` trait for the tokio ecosystem.

-This is largely equivalent to the `Sink` trait seen in the [futures-util](https://docs.rs/futures-util) crate, but has been adapted to use equivalent IO and [streaming](https://docs.rs/tokio-stream) traits from the tokio ecosystem
+This is largely equivalent to the `Sink` trait seen in the [futures-util](https://docs.rs/futures-util) crate, but has been adapted to use equivalent IO and [streaming](https://docs.rs/tokio-stream) traits from the tokio ecosystem.

 [![Crates.io][crates-badge]][crates-url]
 [![MIT licensed][mit-badge]][mit-url]